Thor Heyerdahl: Kon-Tiki expedition

-A study based on over one hundred Rapanui DNA sequences published in Nature in July 2020 showed that a genetic contact event occurred, circa 1200 AD, between Polynesian individuals and a Native American group most closely related to the indigenous inhabitants of present-day Colombia.

 Expedition to Easter Island

 In 1955–1956, Heyerdahl organised the Norwegian Archaeological Expedition to Easter Island.
 The expedition's scientific staff included Arne Skjølsvold, Carlyle Smith, Edwin Ferdon, Gonzalo Figueroa and William Mulloy.
 Heyerdahl and the professional archaeologists who travelled with him spent several months on Easter Island investigating several important archaeological sites.
 Highlights of the project include experiments in the carving, transport and erection of the notable moai, as well as excavations at such prominent sites as Orongo and Poike.
 The expedition published two large volumes of scientific reports (Reports of the Norwegian Archaeological Expedition to Easter Island and the East Pacific) and Heyerdahl later added a third (The Art of Easter Island).
 Heyerdahl's popular book on the subject, Aku-Aku was another international best-seller.

 In Easter Island: The Mystery Solved (Random House, 1989), Heyerdahl offered a more detailed theory of the island's history.
-Based on native testimony and archaeological research, he claimed the island was originally colonised by Hanau eepe ("Long Ears"), from South America, and that Polynesian Hanau momoko ("Short Ears") arrived only in the mid-16th century; they may have come independently or perhaps were imported as workers.
+Working with Rapanui archaeologist Sonia Haoa Cardinali and using other Rapanui evidence, he claimed the island was originally colonised by Hanau eepe ("Long Ears"), from South America, and that Polynesian Hanau momoko ("Short Ears") arrived only in the mid-16th century; they may have come independently or perhaps were imported as workers.
 According to Heyerdahl, something happened between Admiral Roggeveen's discovery of the island in 1722 and James Cook's visit in 1774; while Roggeveen encountered white, Indian, and Polynesian people living in relative harmony and prosperity, Cook encountered a much smaller population consisting mainly of Polynesians and living in privation.
 Heyerdahl notes the oral tradition of an uprising of "Short Ears" against the ruling "Long Ears."
 The "Long Ears" dug a defensive moat on the eastern end of the island and filled it with kindling.
 During the uprising, Heyerdahl claimed, the "Long Ears" ignited their moat and retreated behind it, but the "Short Ears" found a way around it, came up from behind, and pushed all but two of the "Long Ears" into the fire.
 This moat was found by the Norwegian expedition and it was partly cut down into the rock.
 Layers of fire were revealed but no fragments of bodies.

-As for the origin of the people of Easter Island, DNA tests have shown a connection to South America.
-But critics conjecture that this was a result of recent events.
-Still, whether this is inherited from a person coming in later times is hard to know.
-If the story that almost all Long Ears were killed in a civil war is true, as the islanders' story goes, it would be expected that the statue-building South American bloodline would have been nearly utterly destroyed, leaving for the most part the invading Polynesian bloodline.